ruthlennonatu/marvel22/README.md

 # Tenants of Design
 The code framework to be used will be Java, we will be programming using the app IntelliJ

-#Security
+# Security:
-SpotBugs - uses static analysis to find bugs in java code.
+- SpotBugs: uses static analysis to find bugs in java code.

- Pmd
+- PMD: Static code anaylsis checking tool.
+The tool scans Java source files to look for potential vulnerabilities such as coding errors and security flaws.
+It offers a cheap alternative to the tedious process of continually going over a huge code base.
+PMD is also capable of detecting other issues, such as dead code and performance issues along with poor code practices and styling.
+PMD has been installed through GitHub actions to scan code as it is commited.

 # Testing:
     Unit testing